EliFuzz/awesome-system-prompts/leaks/openai/archived/2025-08-29_prompt_gpt5_thinking.md

   // Response Length
   //
-  // the length of the response to be returned response_length?: "short" | "medium" | "long"; // default: "medium"
+  // the length of the response to be returned response_length?: 'short' | 'medium' | 'long'; // default: "medium"
   // Bing Query
   //
   // query internet search engine for a given list of queries